NY Lawmakers Set Special Session to Extend Eviction Ban

 Gov. Andrew Cuomo, a Democrat, recently pledged to extend the current eviction moratorium beyond its Jan.
 1 expiration.
 Cuomo's executive order blocks evictions for those who prove financial hardship, but housing advocates say it imposes a high hurdle.
 The new law would allow tenants to simply submit a document attesting to their financial difficulties.

-The bill would also protect landlords who own fewer than 10 properties from foreclosure or tax liens caused by their lost income.
+The bill would also protect landlords who own fewer than 10 dwelling units from foreclosure or tax liens caused by their lost income.

 “Enacting these critical protections will give us the opportunity to work with our federal congressional delegation — and with the incoming Biden Administration — to continue to craft policy and direct critical federal funding to help tenants, homeowners and especially small landlords,” Democratic Assembly Speaker Carl Heastie said in a statement Sunday.

-Note: This story has been updated to correct the ownership requirements the proposed legislation would protect.
-It would protect landlords who own fewer than 10 dwelling units, not fewer than 10 properties.